- Wrist Fracture

 The arm in the human body is made up of three bones that join to form a hinge joint called the elbow.
 The upper arm bone or humerus connects from the shoulder to the elbow to form the top of the hinge joint.
 The lower arm or forearm consists of two bones, the radius and the ulna.

-• Fractures Of The Hand And Fingers Fractures Of The Hand And Fingers
+Know More - Fractures Of The Hand And Fingers

 A fracture is a break in the bone, which occurs when force greater than the bearable limit is applied against a bone.
 The most common symptoms of any fracture include severe pain, swelling, bruising or bleeding, deformity and discoloration of the skin and limited mobility of the hand.